-Workers: All employed persons including part-time and seasonal employees of The Organization, of all ranks and categories, as well as contractors, subcontractors and overlapping or other forest license holders who are directly involved with the forest operations on the Management Unit(s) within the scope of the certificate (e.g. forest management, planning, harvesting, road building, on-site processing, hauling, timber sales, etc.).
-(Source: Adapted from FSC-STD-60-004 V1-0)
+Workers: All employed persons (including men and women) including part-time and seasonal employees of The Organization, of all ranks and categories, as well as contractors, subcontractors and overlapping or other forest license holders who are directly involved with the forest operations on the Management Unit(s) within the scope of the certificate (e.g. forest management, planning, harvesting, road building, on-site processing, hauling, timber sales, etc.).